An Interview with Mark Gatiss

 SATD: You're a fan of H.G.
 Wells too, is that someone whose work you'd try to push with the BBC?

 MG: Yeah but I tell you what, rejoice!
 Because the great Graham Duff has just done a serise of four Wells adaptations for Sky, I've seen them and they're fantastic!
 He's done The Purple Pileus-- the one about mushrooms-- and The Moth.
 But the particularly brilliant one stars Micheal Gambon, the name escapes me (Mark cries in frustration), but its just brilliant!
-It's about a dying old man who's looking an heir because he has n children, it's very sinister and it's fantastic.
-THey're all directed by Adrian Shergold and they so much capture the spirit of mid-70s horror, they're just really well done so look forward to that.
+It's about a dying old man who's looking an heir because he has no children, it's very sinister and it's fantastic.
+They're all directed by Adrian Shergold and they so much capture the spirit of mid-70s horror, they're just really well done so look forward to that.

 SATD: Sounds fantastic!
 So moving onto Doctor Who, a lot of your episodes in particular have elements of horror to them.
 Is this something to comes to you naturally or is it just owed more to Doctor Who's gothic origins?